Table of Contents

 The Court of Appeals found that nothing in the record supported any of Father’s claims against the facility.

 Duty to a Third-Party Alleged Abuser

 Last, Father alleges that the counselor negligently destroyed his parental relationship with the child.
 He claims that she owed him a duty of care.
 Absent some duty, a defendant cannot be held liable for damages caused by her negligence.

 While some jurisdictions have found that therapists owe an accused sex abuser a duty of care, Arizona never has.
 The Court of Appeals reviewed case law from Colorado and Wisconsin but declined to follow it.

 It found that most jurisdictions hold that a counselor owes no duty of care to an alleged sexual abuser.
 These courts reason that it puts a therapist in an untenable position to impose a duty of care toward the patient’s possible abuser.

 The foundation for any successful psychiatric treatment is developing trust by the patient.
 Imposing an additional duty of care upon the therapist to an abuser would alter this important therapeutic relationship.

 The Court ruled that these considerations outweigh arguments for imposing a duty of care in sexual abuse cases.
 It held that in treating an alleged victim of abuse, a health care professional owes no duty of care to an alleged third-party abuser.

-Here, Sheets was practicing as a counselor.
+Here, she was practicing as a counselor.
 She had the education, training, and experience to do so.
-In the circumstances presented, Sheets did not owe a duty to Ramsey.
+In the circumstances presented, the child’s counselor did not owe a duty to Father.

 If you need information about false accusations of child abuse in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
 Our Arizona child custody attorneys have over 100 years of combined experience successfully representing clients in child custody cases in Arizona.